Increasingly organisations are wanting to replace first contact screenings or even an initial interview with a Skype call or other online interview.

 - Look at the camera and not the screen.
 Minimize your own image.

 - Close down any sound alerts: incoming mails, Twitter and so on.
 Nothing is more distracting than hearing constant pinging in the background.

 - Turn off your other phones: land line and mobile – also potential distractions.

 - Have any documents available for easy sharing – either via screen share or download

 - Use mobile technology judiciously.
 We are all on the run – but taking an important interview via Skype on a Smart Phone or Tablet can be tricky.
-I have been involved in these situations and they don’t favour the candidate.
+I have been involved in these situations and they don’t generally favour the candidate.
 I recently talked to an interviewee literally running between meetings including a period in a lift.
 She was so out of breath she sounded as if she was experiencing a cardiac arrest.
 If it’s absolutely unavoidable try to stand your phone on a shelf rather than holding it in your hand.
 You can buy purpose made stands but for the occasional interview this may be an unnecessary expense.

-So don’t forget to be prepared for this latest development!
+So don’t forget to be prepared for this latest trend!
 It could well happen to you sometime very soon!